hatari/hatari/tests/readme.txt

 - test programs for finding out Atari and SDL keycodes needed in Hatari keymap files

+natfeats/
+- test program and example code for different compilers / assemblers on how to use Native Features emulator interface

 tosboot/
 - tester for automatically running all (specified) TOS versions with relevant Hatari configurations to afterwards verify from produced